 In fact, from the seat at the Ronacher where I sat, about eight rows back from where she stood, she sounded absolutely magnificent.
 A true world-class singer indeed.

 And someone who is still as surprising today as she was the first day I ever laid eyes on her.
-Especially as you keep thinking she has reached the top of her game only to discover, no, she’s barely started.
+Especially as you keep thinking she has reached the top of her game only to discover, no, she has barely started.